lsrcz/sbv/index.md

 Thanks
 ======
-The following people made major contributions to SBV, by developing new features and contributing to the design in significant ways: Joel Burget, Brian Huffman, and Brian Schroeder.
+The following people made major contributions to SBV, by developing new features and contributing to the design in significant ways:
+Joel Burget,
+Brian Huffman,
+Brian Schroeder,
+and Jeffrey Young.

 The following people reported bugs, provided comments/feedback, or contributed to the development of SBV in various ways: